Raraku/devops-commands/README.md

 # devops-commands

-I collated a list of helpful commands relating to different areas of the Devops Ecosystem.
+I am actively collating a list of helpful commands relating to different areas of Devops/Backend Development.
+I primarily aim to use this as a tool to easily remember commands and steps without needing to do tedious google searches.
+External Contributions are welcome